The Century’s Best Holiday Campaigns

 This particular ad also fosters the acceptance of women driving, in that cheery, condescending way. “…it’s a woman’s car in the sense that it is simple to operate and easy to control.”
 We just know some toxic folks were behind this one.

 The ad encourages husbands to “put your wife’s initials on an Overland sedan” in order to “give her a sense of proprietorship.”
 Gross, but it tracks, historically speaking.
+Think of it as the great-grandparent of all those ads where married couples inexplicably gift each other new cars with giant bows on top.

-Macy’s Day Parade (1924)
+Macy’s Thanksgiving Day Parade (1924)

 To celebrate the opening of the largest department store, Macy’s started the tradition of the Thanksgiving Day Parade.
 Of course, this particular campaign doesn’t really have anything to do with Thanksgiving.
 It’s supposed to get consumers excited for Christmas and prompt holiday shopping sprees.

-And with the parade just celebrating its 97th year, it’s safe to say this ad campaign is chock full of staying power.
+And with the parade just celebrating its 99th year, it’s safe to say this ad campaign is chock full of staying power.

-Best Holiday Ads of the 1930s
+Holiday Campaigns of the 1930s

 Coca Cola’s St. Nick (1931)